atulX7/ChatBot/README.md

 1. Set up your environment and install packages as outlined in [Installation](#installation).
 2. Configure the project (DB_FAISS_PATH and other custom configurations).
 3. Prepare the language model and data following the Langchain documentation.
-4. Launch the bot through the provided Python script or integrate it into your application.

 ## Usage
 Use the Llama2 Medical Bot to get answers to medical queries: